 6 Best Practices for Product Compliance Management

-The regulatory experts at Source Intelligence share their 6 best practices for product compliance management below.
+The regulatory experts at Source Intelligence have identified six key best practices that can help companies successfully manage their product compliance programs.

-Compliance documentation is often available on supplier websites, so thoroughly search for the required data online before reaching out.
+Being as self-sufficient as possible regarding data collection is an effective way to reduce supplier fatigue, starting with understanding how to find the appropriate documentation online to fulfill your data requests.
+Compliance documentation is often available on supplier websites, so it’s best practice to thoroughly search for the required data online before reaching out to suppliers.
 Requesting supplier data via phone or email can frustrate and fatigue suppliers when the information is publicly available.

 Obtaining compliance information online will vary depending on the supplier.
-Some suppliers may require creating an account to request and access this information.
-Other suppliers may provide part-specific details on their online product pages or offer a section of their website dedicated to compliance data.
+Some suppliers may require creating an account to access the information.
+Other suppliers may provide part-specific details on their website’s product pages or have a specific webpage dedicated to compliance data.

-If the compliance information that you are seeking is not available on the supplier’s website (or the data on the website is insufficient to support your compliance program), you will have to conduct further research to identify the appropriate contact to request the information.
+If the compliance information is not available on the supplier’s website (or the data on the website is insufficient), further research to identify the appropriate contact to request the information is required.
+Reaching out to the most relevant department with information requests helps save time.

 Examples of commonly used formats for compliance information include:

-• Company level statements - One of the most common documents you will encounter, typically stating something like “All products are TSCA free.”
+• Company level declarations – One of the most common forms of compliance information that typically states something like “All products are PFAS free”

-• Excel spreadsheets - Often used to organize information for material declarations.
+• Excel spreadsheets – Used to organize information for material declarations

-• Material specifications – This format is exceptionally helpful, especially with metal hardware.
-Metal grades and compositions allow for analyzation of the presence of any regulated substances.
+• Material specifications – Standard specifications of grade materials like metals, useful when dealing with metal hardware and fabricated components; metal grades and compositions allow for analyzing the presence of any regulated substances

-Understanding your products and any requirements specific to your product type is critical to implementing a successful product compliance program.
-Many product requirements are specific to the type of product, such as electronic equipment, children’s toys, or medical devices.
-To ensure that you are meeting all the product compliance requirements specific to your products, you must fully understand your products and their uses.
+Knowing your products and any product type-specific requirements is critical to implementing a successful product compliance program.
+Many product requirements are specific to the type of product, so you must fully understand your products and their uses to ensure that you are meeting all the product compliance requirements.

-It is also essential to understand all the components and materials used to manufacture your products by developing and maintaining a well-defined Bill of Materials (BOM) for your products.
-Your BOM should include all the components used to make your products, as well as any of the consumables that will remain on the final product.
-These include any solders, adhesives, or other materials used during the manufacturing process which become part of the product.
+Understanding all the components and materials used to manufacture your products is also essential.
+This can be accomplished by developing and maintaining a well-defined Bill of Materials (BOM) for your products.
+A BOM should include all the components used to make a product, along with any consumables that will remain on the final product, such as solders, adhesives, or other materials used during the manufacturing process that become part of the product.

-Another best practice is to review BOMs for obsolete parts.
-As product compliance requirements are updated yearly (or sometimes multiple times a year), suppliers typically do not update compliance documentation for obsolete parts.
+Another critical aspect of understanding your products is reviewing BOMs for obsolete parts.
+Given that product compliance requirements are updated anywhere from several times a year to once a year, suppliers typically do not update compliance documentation for obsolete parts.
 This means that as you continue to use obsolete parts in your products, you will not be able to verify that they meet the most current compliance requirements.
-Regularly reviewing BOMs for obsolete parts reduces the risk of not being able to obtain obsolete parts after your last purchase and having outdated compliance information for any of the obsolete parts in your products.
+Understanding where you are using obsolete parts will help you identify where you may have missing compliance data.
+If you made a large last-time purchase and need to continue using obsolete parts, you may have to send out a sample for 3rd party testing to keep compliance documentation current.

 Finally, accurately tracking all engineering changes (ECs) and drawing reviews (DRs) also helps make managing product compliance much easier.
 It’s beneficial to try and verify the compliance of new product components before introducing them through an engineering change or new part addition.

-Once you thoroughly understand your products and their requirements for product compliance, the next step is understanding the requirements for each region in which you are placing products on the market.
-Although product compliance regulations, directives, and laws may be similar in nature, there are usually differences in the requirements from region to region.
+Once you thoroughly know your products and their requirements for product compliance, the next step is understanding the requirements for each region in which you are placing products on the market.
+Although product compliance regulations, directives, and laws may be similar, there are usually differences in the requirements from region to region.

-Another critical component to managing product compliance is having a system in place to manage the data.
+Another critical component to managing product compliance is having a system in place to organize the data.
 Verifying that your products meet compliance requirements in each market you sell in means gathering, evaluating, and storing substantial amounts of data in various formats.
-Using a system to gather and store product compliance data will allow you to do the following:
+Using a system to collect and store product compliance data will allow you to do the following:

 • Confirm that all documentation can be tied back to your product